 Valve Status

-Click an arrow to jump to the Monitor page and view the related meter cards for valves that are:
+Click a blue number next to an exception to open the Monitor page and view the cards for the valves reporting issues.

 Any valve can be both Pending movement and one of Open, Partial or Restricted.

-Click the Connect Now button to access the Badger Meter remote support site, which allows Technical Support to connect to your computer remotely.
+Click the Connect Now button to access the Badger Meter WebEx support site, which allows technical support to connect to your computer remotely.